bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 The videos associated with this book
-[can be watched in full here](https://www.youtube.com/watch?v=WkOinijQmPU&list=PLpl-gQkQivXiBmGyzLrUjzsblmQsLtkzJ), though the relevant links to specific videos are placed at the appropriate locations throughout the book.
+[can be watched in full here](https://www.youtube.com/watch?v=WkOinijQmPU&list=PLpl-gQkQivXiBmGyzLrUjzsblmQsLtkzJ), though the relevant links to specific videos are placed at the appropriate locations throughout.

-Before beginning this book, we assume that you have a working knowledge of the R programming language.
+Before beginning, we assume that you have a working knowledge of the R programming language.
 If not, there is a wonderful Coursera class by Roger Peng, [that can be found here](https://www.coursera.org/course/rprog).

+The entirety of the book is on github [here](https://github.com/bcaffo/LittleInferenceBook).
+Please submit pull requests if you find errata!

 Finally, we should mention `swirl` (statistics with interactive R programming).
 `swirl` is an intelligent tutoring system developed by Nich Carchedi, with contributions